 Back to Cali:

 I’m back and fully ready to do things right.
 But when the tears had dried, it was really easy to be the filthy rag I was previously.
 I fell back a bit.
 Not drugs, just girls, but with a new restraint.
 I wasn’t as wild.
 I had gotten to the point of not caring before, and now I had some control.
 Still sinning none the less.
 Why?
 Because I still was not reading the bible.
 Not being washed with the Word every day.
 I was back in church and yes playing on the worship team but still trying to do good on my own efforts.
 That’s never a good idea.
 We have no power outside of Jesus.

 I went with some guys from my church to a worship conference.
 I was never a big “raise my hands, sing along, be all into the worship band” type person (I’m still not).
 I was usually busy judging the music (I still struggle with this).
 But halfway through, God called out to me again.
 This time it was nothing but love, no conviction, just love.
 As my hands (involuntarily, at least seemed that way) raised to heaven and I begin to cry my heart out (and singing), I felt for the first time forgiven of my past.
 God completely took my shame and guilt.
 I heard Him say “Stop holding on to this, let me take it, give it to Me.”
 I felt such a burden lifted from me that night.
-I can’t write this or ever talk about it without getting teary.
-(I am editing this right now about 5 years later and still getting teary eyed).
+I can’t write this or even talk about it without getting teary.
+(I am editing this right now about 5 years later and still getting teary-eyed).
 It was the most powerful thing that has ever happened to me.
 I really tried to live right after that.
 Still not reading my bible but much more involved with church and bible studies.
 At least I was getting more of Gods word in my soul rather than just Sunday mornings.
 I had sworn off dating/girls cause I knew that was a problem for me.

 Lauren King: Now “Shaw” 🙂